 The statements of net position provide information about the nature and amount of assets and obligations (liabilities) of the Agency as of the end of the year.
 The statements of revenues, expenses, and changes in net position reports revenues and expenses for the current year.
+The year 2022 was restated with the implementation of GASB 96.
 The statements of cash flows report cash receipts, cash payments, and net changes in cash resulting from operating, capital and related financing activities, and investing activities.